konikvranik/esphome-influxdb/README.md

 - Changed to InfluxDB2 API
 - Made usable as external component
 - Remove "device" as it can be replaced by a tag
+- Made tags by sensor usable
+- Added option to switch to https
+- field_key can be set manually

 ## Installation
 Add this repository as an submodule in your esphome custom_compontents;